finnsson/pagerjs/README.md

 ## Reference Manual

-pager.js got three static methods and extends KnockoutJS with four custom bindings: `page`, `page-href`, `page-hash` and `page-href5`.
+pager.js got some static methods and extends KnockoutJS with four custom bindings: `page`, `page-href`, `page-hash` and `page-href5`.